-Where a licensee accumulates 12 or more penalty points in any rolling 12-month period, the matter will be referred to the Licensing Sub-Committee for their consideration of the licensee's status as a fit and proper person.
 The Sub-Committee may then suspend or revoke a licence or issue a warning to the licensee.
 Periods of suspension of a licence will be dependent on the nature of the breaches.
 The compliance history of the individual will be considered.

-Any disputes regarding the issuing of penalty points by officers will be referred to the Licensing Sub-Committee who have the discretion to award a greater number of points than displayed on the tariff if the complaint is upheld.
-Licensees must appeal the issuing of penalty points issued by officers, in writing to the Licensing Sub-committee within 21 days of issuing of the points.
-There is no right of appeal to penalty points awarded by the Sub-Committee.

-Officers may also refer any matters to Members where they believe there are relevant aggravating factors to any case.

-6.10 Hackney Carriage byelaws

-The council has made Byelaws relating to Hackney Carriages which can be found at appendix 21 of this policy.

-6.11 Standard dual driver conditions

-A set of standard conditions are attached to every licence and can be found at appendix 1.
+- 31.6 Any disputes regarding the issuing of penalty points by Officers will be referred to the Licensing Sub-Committee who have the discretion to award a greater number of points than displayed on the tariff if the complaint is upheld.
+Licensees must appeal the issuing of penalty points issued by Officers, in writing to the Licensing Sub-committee within 21 days of issuing of the points.
+There is no right of appeal for penalty points awarded by the Sub-Committee. - 31.7 Officers may also refer any matters to Licensing Subcommittee where they believe there are relevant aggravating factors to any case. - 32.0 Hackney Carriage byelaws - 32.1 The Council has made Byelaws relating to Hackney Carriages which can be found at Appendix 20 of this policy. - 33.0 Standard dual driver conditions - A set of standard conditions are attached to every licence and can be found at Appendix 1. - 34.0 Dress code - To ensure safety and to promote a professional reputation within the local trade a dress code is applicable to licensed drivers.
+This can be found at Appendix 3. - 34.2 Licensed drivers working for companies with dress codes are still required to comply with the Council's standards.

-6.12 Dress code

-To ensure safety and to promote a professional reputation within the local trade a dress code is applicable to licensed drivers.
-This can be found at appendix 4.

-Licensed drivers working for companies with dress codes are still required to comply with the council's standards.
 It is a condition of the licence that all drivers adhere to this policy.

+This page has been left intentionally blank.